DO NOT PLAGIARISE OR COPY – THE ORIGINAL WAS FIRST REGISTERED BY ME ON A SOCIAL MEDIA PLATFORM ON 4-AUGUST-2022 10:20pm EST

 1. Adding New Content is EASY

-For many people editing their website is quite difficult.
-Websites are seen as being very technical and the average business owner is generally afraid to go on to the site to make any changes in case they mess it up.
+For most individuals, editing their site is quite difficult.
+Websites are viewed as being complex and technical and the average business owner is reluctant to update the site in case they make mistakes.

-Blogs have changed all of that.
-They provide a content publishing system that is so easy to use that the average web user and small business owner can become a blogger and add new content with ease.
-The technical barriers have been removed allowing millions of small business owners to create blogs relating to their business.
+Blogs have fundamentally changed all that.
+They provide a self-publishing platform that’s so simple that even the newbie internet user and small business owner can run a blog and create new content with ease.
+The technical barriers have been removed, permitting millions of bloggers to publish blogs about their business.

 2. Blog Posts are Listed Chronologically

-This is the most consistent element of almost every blog out there.
-Articles are listed with a title followed by the body content, starting at the top of the page with the most recently published article followed by the next most recent and so on.
+This is the most consistent characteristic of virtually every blog.
+Articles begin with a headline or title with accompanying content or body text starting at the top of the page, with the most recent upload on top, and then followed by subsequent versions.

-This format was chosen back in the early days of blogging when it was mainly journalists who used blogs.
-The term blog is derived from ‘weblog’, which essentially means an online diary or journal.
-Diaries have entries made by date and that is how blogs work too.
+This arrangement was used mainly by journalists who were the main users of blogs in the early days of blogging.
+The word blog is derived from ‘weblog‘, which means an online diary or journal.
+Diaries have date-based entries, and blogs are based on that too.

 3. People Can Share Their Comments on Blogs*

-*Preamble: The ‘backoffice’ set-up of a ‘blog’ system also allows the owner to disable (or not allow) comments for some quite obvious reason(s).
+*Preamble: The back-office setup of a blog system permits the owner to disable (or disallow) comments under certain circumstances.

-This is one of the most valuable features of a blog.
-Below every blog post is a comments box that allows any person from the public to leave a comment on the article.
+Being able to interact is one of the most important features of a blog.
+Below each post is a comments section where anyone can leave a comment about the post.

-This enhancement turned websites from one-way broadcasting devices, to two-way communication tools.
-Readers can directly communicate with you, the author of the content, carry on the conversation started by the article and essentially turn a blog into a community.
+Websites went from being one-way broadcasts to two-way communication tools with this enhancement.
+Readers can directly communicate with you, the author of the post, discuss the content of your article, and essentially turn a blog into a community.

 4. Content is Consistently Updated

-Blogging changed that, so even a person with minimal technical skills can easily log into their blog and add fresh new content.
+Blogging has changed that, so even a user with minimal technical skills can now update their site with relative ease.

-This has helped them to have terrific results in the search engines, especially on sites like Google.
-Google rewards sites that publish valuable content on a consistent basis.
-Blogs, by their very nature, do this, assuming motivated bloggers are running them and are consistently adding new content.
-As a result, business owners see their sites rise high up in the search engines bringing new traffic and most importantly, new customers.
+This has helped them to attain excellent results in the search engines, especially on sites like Google.
+Google favors websites that publish quality content on a regular basis.
+Blogs, by their very nature, do this, assuming motivated bloggers are maintaining them and are consistently updating their content.
+Consequently, companies find that their sites climb high up in the search engine rankings bringing in more traffic and new customers.

 5. Blogging is a Conversation, and People Respond Better vs. Normal Websites.

-If you combine all of the elements above, the personal style of writing, the ease of adding content leading to frequent updates, and the ability to interact with your readers, you actually have the winning formula for a very natural communication tool.
+If you combine the elements mentioned above, your authentic writing style, the ability to create new content that leads to regular updates, and your ability to communicate directly with your readers, you have the winning formula for a natural communication tool.

-Blogs, by their very nature, are considered trusted sources of information and the blogger is generally perceived as a respected expert, whether they are or not, purely on the back of their successful blogs.
+Because of their nature, blogs are considered trusted sources of information, and the blogger is commonly perceived as an expert, regardless of whether they are or not, purely as a result of their successful blogs.

-Again, this subtle element is significant and distinguishes blogs from normal websites.
-If people trust the words written on a blog, if they like and identify with the person writing the blog, then you have all of the elements necessary to create a popular community focused around your business.
+This aspect is significant and distinguishes personal blogs from normal sites.
+If people trust the words written on a blog, if they identify with and like the person who wrote it, then all the elements for a well-liked community can be formed around your company.